mdn/content/files/en-us/web/javascript/reference/global_objects/array/reduce/index.md

 ### Behavior during array mutations

-`reduce` does not mutate the array it is used on, however it is possible for code inside the callback to mutate the array.
-Here is what happens if a mutation occurs:
+The `reduce()` method itself does not mutate the array it is used on.
+However, it is possible for code inside the callback function to mutate the array.
+These are the possible scenarios of array mutations and how `reduce()` behaves in these scenarios:

-- If elements are appended to the array after `reduce()` begins to iterate over the array, the callback function does not iterate over the appended elements.
+- If elements are appended to the array _after_ `reduce()` begins to iterate over the array, the callback function does not iterate over the appended elements.
 - If existing elements of the array are changed, their values as passed to the callback function will be the values at the time `reduce()` iterates over the elements.
-- Elements that are deleted after the call to `reduce()` begins and before being iterated over are not visited.
+- Array elements that are deleted _after_ the call to `reduce()` begins _and_ before being iterated over are not visited by `reduce()`.

 ### Edge cases